Research

 We all gain from better, long-lasting outcomes for patients and for Canada’s healthcare system.

-HRF 2026 Health System Solutions Grant Call for Proposals
+2026 Health System Solutions Grant program

 For 60 years, we’ve granted more than $30 million to more than 1,700 researchers across Canada.
 HRF-funded research projects not only examine solutions for timely issues affecting the Canadian healthcare system, they also analyze and develop meaningful actions that will help protect Canadians against health crises of the future.